denevell/iptables-book/iptables.rst

 	Chain OUTPUT (policy ACCEPT 1 packets, 52 bytes) pkts bytes target     prot opt in     out     source               destination

+.. sidebar:: 'out' interface and source address

+	Since we're blocking packets coming in on an interface, the 'out' interface option above is not applicable and therefore 'any'.
+And since we don't care where IP the packet comes from (nor can be reliably tell, oftentimes even on our machine), we're looking for source connections from 'anywhere'.

 The new line is telling us:

 #.
 If the protcol is TCP/IP,
-#. from any network interface to any other network interface,
+#. from the 'lo', localhost, network interface to any other network interface,
-#. from any IP address to any other IP address,
+#. from any IP address to 192.168.1.6
 #. and the destination port is 1234,
 #. then reject the packet with 'icmp-port-unreachable', the default response with you specify the REJECT target.

+.. sidebar:: Precise iptables rules

+	Above, we made the rule more precise.
+But if we'd left out 	``-d 192.168.1.6`` and ``-i lo``, we'd simply be saying match packets coming from any interface to any ip address, as long as they're going to a port number 1234.

 Communication with our program, rule in place
 ---------------------------------------------